altaffff/nvim-lazy-Full-on-amazing-IDE-/README.md

 # nvim-lazy-Full-on-amazing-IDE-
 I wrote a simple script that copy and downloads the necessary files to configure your Nvim to an full on Ide .

-AFTER THE SCRIPT HAS DONE ITS JOB NAVIGATE TO ~/.config/nvim/lua/alt/packer.lua :PackerSync or :PackerInstall
+AFTER THE SCRIPT HAS DONE ITS JOB NAVIGATE TO ~/.config/nvim/lua/config/init.lua :Lazy

 WHAT ARE YOU GETTING OUT OF THIS BASH SCRIPT ?

-You will get clang,node-js and ripgrep packages downloaded and a Packer Aur install
+You will get clang,node-js and ripgrep packages downloaded and a Lazy plugin manager

 LSP CONFIGURATRION?

-This is setting up c,c++ environment but if you dont want it after the installion go to ~/.config/nvim/after/plugin/Lsp.lua
+This is setting up c,c++ environment but if you dont want it after the installion go to ~/.config/nvim/lua/plugin/lspconfig.lua

 :Mason

 and search for desired Lsp

-I highly encourage you to read the keybindings ~/.config/nvim/lua/alt/rempa.lua to get the basic keybindings

-You can even Navigate to ~/.config/nvim/after/plugin/Lsp.lua To get LSP keybindings which are at very bottom.

 press F12 from anywhere to quickly look at keybindings.